 We employ human beings to produce your work and, last time we checked, humans are not perfect.
 Your approval on the final proof is assurance that you have looked over every aspect of our work and approve it as accurate.
 It benefits everyone if errors are caught in the proofing process rather than after the job is completed and delivered.

-4. Do I still need to approve a proof if I bring my work in on disk?
+4. Do I still need to approve a proof if I bring my work in?